SuppSafety is informational only and not medical advice. Read the disclaimer.

 Vitamin B12 (Cobalamin)

-Moderate evidenceVitaminMorningWith or without foodLow caution
+Moderate overall evidenceVitaminMorningWith or without foodLow baseline caution

 An essential vitamin commonly used to support normal levels, especially in plant-based diets.